November 30th

 Meaning of the subhAShita:

-Do not live in a place, even for a single day, where the following 5 are not available - a wealthy person, theologian, king, river, and a doctor being the fifth.
+Do not live in a place, even for a single day, where the following 5 are not available—a wealthy person, theologian, king, river, and the doctor is the fifth.

 Commentary: